zikuan/p4/P4D2_2017_Fall/exercises/basic_tunnel/README.md

 matches a packet, its action is invoked with parameters supplied by the control plane as part of the rule.

-In this exercise, you will need to add a couple of static control plane rules for the tunneling protocol.
-As part of bringing up the Mininet instance, the `run.sh` script will install packet-processing rules in the tables of each switch.
+For this exercise, we have already added the necessary static control plane entries.
+As part of bringing up the Mininet instance, the `make run` command will install packet-processing rules in the tables of each switch.
 These are defined in the `sX-commands.txt` files, where `X` corresponds to the switch number.

 **Important:** A P4 program also defines the interface between the switch pipeline and control plane.
 The commands in the files